mikeroyal/PipeWire-Guide/README.md

 ![Last-Commit](https://img.shields.io/github/last-commit/mikeroyal/pipewire-guide?style=for-the-badge)

 #### A guide covering PipeWire including the applications and tools that will make you a better and more efficient with your PipeWire.
+PipeWire is default in Fedora (34 or later), Debian 12, LMDE 6, Ubuntu (22.10 or later), Pop!_OS 22.04, and openSUSE Tumbleweed.

 **Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**